OliverSpeir/portfolio/src/content/blog/theorycrafting.md

 # Theorycrafting

-thoughts etc, this is really just a public notes and invitation to for anyone else to give me their thoughts on these subjects as I like this subject a lot
+This is really just a public notes and invitation for anyone else to give me their thoughts on these subjects.

-Honestly slapped this post together, but I will come back as I solidify my thoughts
+Honestly slapped this post together, but I will come back as I solidify my thoughts.

 ## Downloading client side JS

-1. partytown
+1. module scripts
 2. qwik
+3. partytown
-3. module scripts
+4. inline scripts

 ## Prerendering